fusion94/Legendary/README.md

 ![Shot 5](https://raw.github.com/fusion94/Legendary/master/screenshots/legendary5.jpg)

 ### The Details:
 This application was originally developed using the [Appcelerator Titanium](http://appcelerator.com) framework and will build for iOS only at the moment.

+Most of the graphics and artwork was designed and created by [Greg Kucharo](http://kucharo.com/)

 ### Contributing:
 If you care to contribute at all then please see the [CONTRIBUTING File](https://github.com/fusion94/Legendary/blob/master/CONTRIBUTING.md